eclipsesrl/udesly-docs/docs/shopify-pages-structure.md

 ## Page Types
-In order to have a Webflow template ready to be converted to a Shopify one, Adapter must understand what kind of pages you created in your Template, so to help it, you have to add some custom attributes to the **Body** element of your Webflow page.
+In order to have a Webflow template ready to be converted to a Shopify one, Adapter must understand what kind of pages you created in your Template; so, to help it, you have to add some custom attributes to the **Body** element of your Webflow page.
 Below you can find all page types that can be used in Shopify:

 ### All Page Types